 Aloe barbadensis (aloe vera leaf juice) gel,* aqua (water), decyl glucoside, sodium lauroamphoacetate, sodium cocoyl sulfoacetate, babassuamidopropyl betaine, panthenol, guar hydroxypropyl trimonium chloride, hydrolyzed soy protein, sodium pca, hyaluronic acid, sorbitol, arginine, serine, threonine, linum usitatissimum (flaxseed) seed oil,* borago officinalis (borage) seed oil,* helianthus annuus (sunflower) seed oil,* simmondsia chinensis (jojoba) seed oil,* oenothera biennis (evening primrose) oil,* soy tocopherols, symphytum officinale (comfrey) leaf extract,* chamomilla recutica (chamomile) flower extract,* lavandula angustifolia (lavender) flower/leaf/stem extract,* urtica dioica (nettle) root extract,* equisetum hiemale (horsetail) leaf/stem extract,* achillea millefolium (yarrow) extract,* camellia sinensis (white tea) extract,* salix alba (willow) bark extract,* sodium benzoate, potassium sorbate

-Ack!
-This was AWFUL!
-I've never had a shampoo leave my hair such a mess, in such a short time.
-It made my hair looked stripped and limp, flat on top but and frizzy/parched on the end.
-While visiting my parents this past weekend, my mom even commented that my hair looked "really dry!"
+Ack, this was AWFUL!
+I've never had a shampoo leave my hair such a mess in such a short time.
+It made my hair looked stripped and limp, flat on top but frizzy/parched on the ends.
+While visiting my parents this past weekend, my mom -- who's no beauty maven -- even commented that my hair looked "really dry!"

-I gave this two stars instead of one only because it lacks the irritating essential oils that most organic products contain.
+I gave this two stars instead of just one because it lacks the irritating fragrant essential oils that most organic products contain.
 But it's back to Earth Science's Fragrance-Free shampoo, which I was using before this and liked (and is half the price as JMO)...

 I thought this would be a great sulfate-free unscented (hard to find!) everyday shampoo for my fine, think, oily hair.
 I wasn't too worried about it drying me out, since no shampoo has ever done that yet!
 However, now I know what others were talking about.... although the (lack of) smell and consistency of this shampoo are both very pleasing, this shampoo just wasn't good for my hair...
 It leaves my hair dry and tangly and limp...
 I don't like to waste products and I'm gonna finish it, but I can't WAIT until this little overpriced bottle is out!